Ten ways to make a product great

 Example: We had an internal implementation for gathering metadata about a GitHub Pages site.
-As a result, users couldn’t replicate that experience locally when previewing their site, despite the fact that there was nothing proprietary about our approach.
+Since the implementation was internal, users couldn’t replicate that experience locally when previewing their site, despite the fact that there was nothing proprietary about our approach.
 We created an open source plugin to replicate that experience, and eventually moved to using that implementation exclusively.
 As a result, users’ local environments more closely represent their live site, and bugs are more rapidly surfaced and addressed as they’re discovered.

 GitHub Pages is far from perfect, but I’ve learned a lot spending the last three years hacking on a single product (an eternity in tech. years), and even more, hacking on open source projects, and government projects before that.
 These are the lessons I’ve learned, from what’s worked, and more importantly, from what hasn’t, that has informed what I think was the best way to build products, but I’m sure there’s much, much more.
 What rules guide how you think about products (or as I thought of them before, open source projects)?

 If you enjoyed this post, you might also enjoy:

 - Twelve tips for growing communities around your open source project